oebsworth/Kitchen-Chaos/README.md

 - Add music to the main menu.
 - Fix the build starting on the GameScene.
 - Add mobile device controls.
+- Fix the close button in the options settings closing the UI without resetting the timeScale.